ibm-cloud-docs/vpc/instance_metadata_vpc_access_instance_metadata.md

 3. Make sure that you [created an {{site.data.keyword.vpc_short}}](/docs/vpc?topic=vpc-creating-a-vpc-using-cli#create-a-vpc-cli).

-4. Configure a floating IP so that you can ping the virtual machines over the floating IP address and SSH into them.
+4. Configure a floating IP so that you can ping the virtual servers over the floating IP address and SSH into them.

 ## General procedure to access instance metadata
 {: #imd-gen-procedure}